KatDan/Arkanoid/README.md

 to destroy all the bricks above in the current level.
 Each type of brick needs to be hit a certain amount of times before it is destroyed.
 If there are no bricks left, the level is completed and player proceeds to a more difficult level.
-Currently the game contains 3 levels.
+The game currently contains 3 levels.

 At the start of the game, the player has 3 lives.
 If a ball falls down, the player loses 1 life.